pretorh/lfs-notes/steps/5-bootable.md

 ### setup

-Use `scripts/kernel/linux-setup.sh` to extract sources and clean, and setup a default config.
+Run `scripts/kernel/linux-setup.sh` to extract sources and clean, and setup a default config.
 Note this starts bash in the extracted directory

 ### configure